anttieskola/aje/README.md

 Using Command/Query separation pattern with [MediatR](https://github.com/jbogard/MediatR).
 Even my domain has dependency on MediatR as it is essential for the architecture.

+## Libraries
+- Domain the "holy grail"
+	- This has dependency on MediaRt & Dependency injection to be able to use the command & query architecture
+	- ***No other dependencies should be added***
+- Application higher level implementations... kinda empty still as many things implemented features are placed currently in the component that is kinda wrong way and should be fixed
+- Infra, folder that contains shared infrastructure implementations
+	- AI api to llama server running models
+	- Redis our shared data storage and messaging
+- Each component should have their own infrastructure library when they need (database as an example)

 # Components
 Each component is true microservice so they work on their own.
-What they do share is Redis so that data is shared between them.
-Communication between components happens using events send in Redis channells.
-Each component can have database but it will be their own.
+What they do share is Redis so that data is shared between them, but note that ***Redis data is not permanent*** and components need to be able to build up Redis data from scratch.
+Communication between components happens using events send in Redis channels.

 List of current components and used software
 - Microservices
 	- [News](./doc/News.md) Downloads news from internet, convert and store them into Redis
 	- [NewsAnalyzer](./doc/NewsAnalyzer.md) Classifies news articles with large language models
-- [Web.Ui](./doc/WebUi.md) User interface for the application
+- [Ui.Public](./doc/UiPublic.md) User interface for the application
 	- Using server rendered blazor as I want to learn to use it better and I think it is fits my needs best
 - Utilities (under Tests currently)